ErwanBarbedor/PlumeScript/readme.md

 ### Enhancement
 - New error message if trying to concat a function or userdata.
+- Better error message when trying to concat a table without metatable.

 ### Bugfix
 - Fix anonymous macro returning behavior.